-There is a discount market on the lower level where you can buy everything from cleaning supplies to party supplies, and even clothing.
+There is a discount market on the lower level where you can buy everything from cleaning supplies to party supplies and even clothing.

-We spoke to Mike in line at China Café who said he comes here often for the house fried rice and wonton soup.
+We spoke to Mike in line at China Café, who said he comes here often for the house fried rice and wonton soup.
 “They have the fastest, most filling, and cheap Chinese in the area.
 You get more for your money.”
 The same can be said for the rest of the restaurants at GCM.

-Local architect Mark Schoeman recommended the DTLA Cheese Shop as did LA Metro’s Amalia Merino.
+Local architect Mark Schoeman recommended the DTLA Cheese Shop, as did LA Metro’s Amalia Merino.

-If you are looking for some out of this world ice cream, hop over to Mcconnell’s Fine Ice Cream.
+If you are looking for some out-of-this-world ice cream, hop over to Mcconnell’s Fine Ice Cream.

-If you are in the mood for a burger head over to The Belcampo Meat Co. for the burger of ALL burgers.
+Suppose you are in the mood for a burger head over to The Belcampo Meat Co. for the burger of ALL burgers.
 Craving Tacos?
 Head over to Maria’s or Tacos Tomas.
 Grand Central Market is a great place for families, a good place to meet friends, or just a quick stop to grab a bite on your lunch break.
-GCM has it all and the food is fast, of good quality, and conveniently located in one place.
+GCM has it all, and the food is fast, of good quality, and conveniently located in one place.